Why SMART Goals Work Better Than Regular Goals

 You shift to: “I will work out 3 times per week for 45 minutes”

-The goal is still meaningful, but now it fits within actual life constraints.
+The goal is still meaningful, but now it works within the limits of your actual schedule and responsibilities.

-When a goal is too difficult to maintain, it tends to create:
+When a goal is too difficult to maintain, it often leads to:

 - Failure cycles